-Welcome to Robots4Whales, the website for the autonomous platform operations of marine ecologist Mark Baumgartner at the Woods Hole Oceanographic Institution.
+Welcome to Robots4Whales, the website for the autonomous platform operations of marine ecologist Mark Baumgartner at the Woods Hole Oceanographic Institution and his collaborators.
 We monitor the presence of marine mammals from ocean-going robots using the sounds the animals make.
 The robots automatically detect those sounds, identify the species based on characteristics of the sounds, and report which species have been heard to scientists on shore via satellite in near real time.
 Visit any of the projects below to find out where the robots are and what they've been hearing lately.

 Play the audio depicted in the spectrogram above (sped up by a factor of 12 to make these low-frequency calls audible)